 About the role

-You’ll play a key role in championing the importance of a user-centred design approach with stakeholders.
-This includes working in the open and frequently sharing the thinking and evidence behind your work.
+As an agency, we work with a broad range of clients and not everyone has experience of user-centred design.
+You’ll play a key role in championing the importance of this approach by working in the open and frequently sharing the thinking and evidence behind your work.

-Location: UK-based (this is a home-based role, but you may be required to attend meetings at client offices or Snook/NEC sites once in a while)
+Location: UK-Based – (this is a UK home based role, although you may be required to attend meetings at client offices or Snook/NEC sites once in a while)